How to avoid an all-nighter

 Sometimes an all-nighter might seem impossible to avoid.
 If there’s something that just has to be done for tomorrow and there’s no other time it can happen, here are some steps to take to make the all-nighter as healthy as possible:

-- You will have built up a sleep debt - take back the sleep your missed as soon as possible.
+You will have built up a sleep debt - take back the sleep your missed as soon as possible and get into a good routine.